Frequently Asked Questions

 What kind of variances would be needed to develop the Forest?

-The land would need to be rezoned for residential development, at an agreed-upon density.
+The land is zoned for university use.
+It would need to be rezoned for residential development, at an agreed-upon density.
 In addition, Drew would need to secure a variance for impervious coverage on its remaining campus.
 Shade Tree and steep slope ordinances would need to be observed.
 Wetland protection would also come into play.

 What kind of housing density has Drew proposed?

 Drew has proposed high-density housing, despite the surrounding zoning for single-family housing.
-High-density housing increases the dollar value of the land.
+High-density housing increases the dollar value of the land for a developer.

 Given all of the above, is it actually possible to save the Forest?